str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 2. If your start and goal are the same then just return []
 > 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.

-All of the above are just to keep your results consistent with our test cases.
+> The notes above are to keep your results consistent with our test cases.

 #### Exercise 2: Bidirectional A* search